EuroPython/website/data/pages-content/speaker-info.md

 Remember, Python people are lovely :)

 Even the worst, most nervous presenter is always forgiven, because we all love Python, and we love hearing stories about it.

+# Tips for remote speakers

+## Double & triple check your internet connection
+We recommend using LAN cables to ensure that you have proper internet connection.
+Ensure that you do not have too many apps/ processes running in the background.

+## Ensure that your video feed is clear
+We'll be using zoom to broadcast you live during the conference.
+Do ensure that your webcam is clean and your surroundings are clean.
+If possible then position your webcam in such a way that your face covers 75% of the video feed.

+## Use a dedicated microphone
+We've seen that in-built microphones pick a lot of background noise.
+To avoid that please make sure that you are using a dedicated microphone during the presentation.

+## Reach out to us on venueless in case of emergencies
+You'll receive an invite to venueless (our online platform).
+Should you face an issue do reach out to us on the `remote-speaker` channel for remote presenters in case of emergencies.

+More tips incoming..